Trump criticizes rush to condemn Saudi Arabia over Khashoggi | WTOP

 The Oval Office interview came not long after Trump spoke Tuesday with Saudi Crown Prince Mohammed bin Salman.
 He spoke by phone a day earlier with King Salman, and he said both deny any knowledge of what happened to Khashoggi.

 After speaking with the king, Trump floated the idea that “rogue killers” may have been responsible for the disappearance.
-The president told AP Tuesday that that description was informed by his “feeling” from his conversation with Salman, and that the King did not use the term.
+The president told the AP on Tuesday that that description was informed by his “feeling” from his conversation with Salman and that the king did not use the term.

-In Turkey earlier Tuesday, a high-level Turkish official told the Associated Press that police investigators searching the Saudi Consulate had found evidence that Khashoggi was killed there.
+In Turkey earlier Tuesday, a high-level Turkish official told the AP that police investigators searching the Saudi Consulate had found evidence that Khashoggi was killed there.

 Also Tuesday, Secretary of State Mike Pompeo met with the king and crown prince in Riyadh and said the Saudis had already started a “serious and credible investigation” and seemed to suggest it could lead to people within the kingdom.
 The secretary of state noted that the Saudi leaders, while denying knowledge of anything that occurred inside the consulate, had committed to accountability “including for Saudi Arabia’s senior leaders or senior officials.”